pedalv/JavaApp/CloudComputing/functional-programming/README.md

 - A lambda expression is an anonymous method.
 - Functional programming: Passing code as data.
 - Lambda expression implements functional interface.
-- A functional interface has a single abstract method.
-- Any interface with a SAM(Single Abstract Method) is a functional interface, and its implementation may be treated as lambda expressions.
-- Standard functional interfaces in package java.util.function.
 - Catch an exception in a loop with lambda expressions can be very verbose.
 - Captured local variable must be effectively final.
 This approach should simplify the process of making lambda execution thread-safe.
 - One of the main purposes of lambdas is use in parallel computing, which means that they're really helpful when it comes to thread-safety.